Yeah, cancer sucks.

 There are numerous local outlets that offer items to smooth your cancer experience.
 My hospital has an outreach program with a nurse who called me monthly to make sure I was fine and if I need anything, and who delivered a bag of goodies to me in the hospital.
 Your doctor will put you in touch with this group if it exists in your area.

 There is also more functional help for those who may end up in financial distress because of cancer treatment.
-The National Institute for Health or the Susan Komen Foundation is a great place to start finding these grants.
+The National Institute for Health and the American Cancer Society is a great place to start finding these grants.
 They offer financial help to pay for medication, travel, medical costs, even rent.

 I have also found that most wig shops will automatically offer a 10 to 20% discount for chemotherapy patients.
 If you are buying a wig while you still have hair, make sure you ask.